 This post was contributed by Dnyanesh Digraskar, Senior Partner SA, High Performance Computing; Linda Hedges, Principal SA, High Performance Computing

 In this blog, we define and demonstrate the scalability metrics for a typical real-world application using Computational Fluid Dynamics (CFD) software from Siemens, Simcenter STAR-CCM+, running on a High Performance Computing (HPC) cluster on Amazon Web Services (AWS).
-This scenario demonstrates the scaling of an external aerodynamics CFD case with 97 million cells to over 4,000 cores of Amazon EC2 C5n.18xlarge instances using the Simcenter STAR-CCM+ software.
+This scenario demonstrates the scaling of an external aerodynamics CFD case with 97 million cells to over 4,000 physical cores.
+Simcenter STAR-CCM+ software was run on Amazon EC2 C5n.18xlarge instances, each providing 36 Intel Skylake 3.0 GHz processor cores with Hyper-Threading disabled.
 We also discuss the effects of scaling on efficiency, simulation turn-around time, and total simulation costs.
 TLG Aerospace, a Seattle-based aerospace engineering services company, contributed the data used in this blog.
 For a detailed case study describing TLG Aerospace’s experience and the results they achieved, see the TLG Aerospace case study.

 For HPC workloads that use multiple nodes, the cluster setup including the network is at the heart of scalability concerns.
 Some of the most common concerns from CFD or HPC engineers are “how well will my application scale on AWS?”, “how do I optimize the associated costs for best performance of my application on AWS?”, “what are the best practices in setting up an HPC cluster on AWS to reduce the simulation turn-around time and maintain high efficiency?”
 This post aims to answer these concerns by defining and explaining important scalability-related parameters by illustrating the results from the CFD case.
 For detailed HPC-specific information, see visit the High Performance Computing page and download the CFD whitepaper, Computational Fluid Dynamics on AWS.